 In July 1963, St. Paul's Lutheran Church and School relocated from Olive Heights to the southwestern corner of Heim and Canal (see 2006 photo).59 During the mid-1960s the Olive area underwent heavy road construction.
 On October 5, 1964 the former Santa Fe Railway depot structure was razed39 due to the realignment of Orange-Olive Road and Lincoln Avenue,9 and the U.S. Post Office relocated to the new Orange Olive Center, where the post office became known as the Olive Station (see 2004 photo).52 In 1966, the First National Bank of Olive building was razed due to the realignment of Lincoln Avenue,9 and the year after that, 400 feet of the Santa Fe spur line that led to the second flour mill was retired.18

 Despite the amount of construction and activity in the Southland, the pace of life in the Olive community began slowing down during the 1980s.
 In 1983 the historic Olive Garage building became occupied in by C.C.c.c.
-Heating & Air Conditioning—its current tenant (see 2004 photo)—after the Olive Garage business moved to its current location on Orange-Olive Road (see 2005 photo).24 Due to declining enrollment and budget cuts, Olive Elementary School closed its doors after the school year ended in June 1984.31 Olive Heights Citrus Association (see 1982 photo) also shut down its operations following its merger with Orange Heights Citrus Association in Corona.33 The Association's property was purchased by a residential real estate developer in 1987, and in December 1988 fire gutted the interior of the vacant packing house.9 The building remained standing until 1997 when that structure and the historic Fire Station #20 (see 1982 photo)—which closed on February 23 the same year30—were both razed to make room for Greystone Crossing tract, constructed in 1998.34
+Heating & Air Conditioning—its current tenant (see 2004 photo)—after the Olive Garage business moved to its current location on Orange-Olive Road (see 2005 photo).24 Due to declining enrollment and budget cuts, Olive Elementary School closed its doors after the school year ended in June 1984.31 Olive Heights Citrus Association (see 1982 photo) also shut down its operations following its merger with Orange Heights Citrus Association in Corona.33 The Association's property was purchased by a residential real estate developer in 1987, and in December 1988 fire gutted the interior of the vacant packing house.9 The building remained standing until 1997 when that structure and the historic Fire Station #20 (see 1982 photo)—which was deactivated in 1996 and closed on February 23, 199730—were both razed to make room for Greystone Crossing tract, constructed in 1998.34

 Olive Elementary School experienced a renaissance when its doors reopened on September 7, 1999,16 after having been closed for 15 years.
 The school remains an active part of the Orange Unified School District today (see 2004 photo).